Trade in much of the emerging and developing world, notably to, from and within Asia, but what does this mean for Incoterms Rules?

 A possible No Deal Brexit will have a profound impact on any importers, exporters, traders or producers that trade between the UK and the EU.
 This includes corporates with large… read more →

-DAP (Delivery at Place) is one of the most popular Incoterms used in Europe, it is also one of the most popular used for e-commerce.
+DAP (Delivered at Place) is one of the most popular Incoterms used in Europe, it is also one of the most popular used for e-commerce.
 Learn how to use it… read more →